sebastiancarlsson/doge-generator/README.md

 Generate your own doge meme

-Built for fun... and my first attempt to use Angular JS
+Built for fun... and to try out Angular JS

 <http://doge-generator.com>